 Recently, researchers from the University of Melbourne and Macquarie University in Australia discovered a correlation between neurons controlling blood pressure and breathing during the onset of essential hypertension.
-Essential hypertension is the occurrence of high blood pressure without a known cause.
+Essential hypertension is high blood pressure without a known cause.

-What the researchers found was that blood pressure and breathing are connected through the sympathetic nervous system.
+The researchers found that the sympathetic nervous system connects blood pressure and breathing.
 The nervous system sends nerve signals to the blood vessels and heart.

 When a person changes their breathing rate, each breath leads to a different neuronal activity.
 These changes cause fluctuations in blood pressure levels.

-The study reports, “By interrupting activity between the neurons that control these two functions during adolescence, the development of high blood pressure in adulthood is dramatically reduced.”
+The study reports that interrupting activity between the neurons that control these two functions during adolescence dramatically reduces the development of high blood pressure in adulthood.

 That means adolescents can utilize breathing exercises to help prevent hypertension in their adult year.

 The report explains that breathing changes can change blood pressure levels in adults, but the results are only temporary.